You are at the top of the page

 The rules of eating at court

-For the lowliest servants there was little choice but lots of it.
-Food was part of their wages for being at court.
-A daily menu for ‘Maides, Servants, Children of Offices, Porters and Skowerers’ lists 2 meals of ‘Bread, Ale, Beefe and Veale, or Mutton’
+For the lowliest servants there was little choice, but food was part of their wages for being at court.
+A daily menu for ‘Maides, Servants, Children of Offices, Porters and Skowerers’ lists two meals of ‘Bread, Ale, Beefe and Veale, or Mutton’

 Each meal had two courses served in messes – portions that would be shared between four people.
 Diners used napkins to cover their laps.